VartikaRaj2512/ML-Training/README.md

 15. **Simple Linear Regression** 📈: Introduces simple linear regression for modeling relationships between two variables, forming the basis for understanding more complex predictive models.

- Industry Relevance:
+ Industrial Relevance:

-This repository reflects the growing demand for expertise in machine learning and data science, as these technologies are at the core of many transformative applications across industries such as finance, healthcare, retail, entertainment, and technology.
-The code implementations provide not only a foundational understanding of each concept but also highlight the critical role of these techniques in solving real-world problems, from predictive analytics and customer personalization to operational efficiencies and strategic decision-making.
+This repository reflects the growing demand for expertise in machine learning and data science, as these technologies are the core of many transformative applications across industries such as finance, healthcare, retail, entertainment, and technology.
+The code implementations provide not only a fundamental understanding of each concept but also highlight the critical role of these techniques in solving real-world problems, from predictive analytics and customer personalization to operational efficiencies and strategic decision-making.
 By showcasing these implementations, this repository demonstrates a solid grasp of both theoretical and practical aspects of machine learning, making it an excellent portfolio piece for job seekers and a reliable resource for practitioners aiming to enhance their technical skills.
 Explore, learn, and contribute to the **ML-Training** repository as we continue to advance in the exciting field of machine learning. 🚀📚🤝